‘Days Of Our Lives’ Spoilers: Gabi Crushed By Eli’s Decision – Is It Chad DiMera’s Fault?

 DOOL spoilers are ahead.
 Do not continue reading unless you want to know what is coming up on the NBC soap opera.

 Last week on Days Of Our Lives, it seemed that Eli and Gabi were getting closer.
 After she and Abe Carver (James Reynolds) arranged a meeting between Eli and Valerie Grant (Vanessa Williams), the FBI agent thanked Gabi in a big way.
 However, things are about to change for the couple.
-In a preview clip posted on NBC’s official website, Eli breaks up with Gabi and she appears to be crushed over it.
+In a preview clip posted on NBC’s official website, Eli breaks up with Gabi, and she appears to be crushed over it.

 Some fans think that Chad DiMera might be the reason.
 Eli has always known that Chad and Gabi have feelings for one another.
 However, there is another theory that is more likely.
 Eli Grant takes his job seriously.
 Last week on Days Of Our Lives, he was shocked and disappointed that Gabi wanted him to break protocol to give her information on the case.
 On Friday’s episode, Gabi went as far as to sneak on the plane headed to Greece and pose as a stewardess.
 To Eli, getting in the middle of his job is a sign of disrespect.
 It is something that he – and the FBI – won’t stand for.